MathiasKraus/igann/README.md

 ## Dependencies

-The project depends on PyTorch and abess (version 0.4.5).
+The project depends on PyTorch and abess (version 0.4.5) and clogistic.

 ## Usage